 How does main cable dehumidification work?

 When dehumidified (dry) air is injected into the cable, it absorbs trapped moisture from the cable and cable wrapping.
 The saturated air is then exhausted through ports further up the cable.
 Over time, moisture in the cable is reduced to levels that eliminate the possibility of cable corrosion.
-As steel does not corrode when the relative humidity (RH) is below approximately 40%, the cable is protected from corrosion.
+As steel does not corrode when the relative humidity (RH) is below approximately 40 per cent, the cable is protected from corrosion.
 The system also produces pressure inside the sealed cable to prevent further water and moisture from entering the cable.

 Dehumidification systems typically include three primary components: an effective sealing system applied to the span’s main cable; a dehumidification plant that creates and blows dry air through the cables and a monitoring system that automatically adjusts the system to real-time conditions.